Sakitawak Development Corporation (SDC)

 To be a northern leader in economic and community development.

-Founded in its cultural spirit, resilience, and strength in community economic development, Sakitawak Development will maintain, develop, and expand the economic base of Ile-a-la-Crosse by promoting strong partnerships with communities and industry.
+Founded in its cultural spirit, resilience, and strength in economic development, Sakitawak Development will maintain, develop, and expand the economic viability of the North West region by promoting strong partnerships with communities and industry.